Fox, Dominion reach $787M settlement over election claims

 Records released as part of the lawsuit showed how Fox hosts and executives did not believe the claims by Trump's allies but aired them anyway, in part to win back viewers who were fleeing the network after it correctly called hotly contested Arizona for Democrat Joe Biden on election night.

-The settlement, if formally accepted by the judge, will end a case that has proven a major embarrassment for Fox News.
+The settlement, which does not need the judge's approval, will end a case that has proven a major embarrassment for Fox News.
 If the case had gone to trial, it also would have presented one of the sternest tests to a libel standard that has protected media organizations for more than half a century.

 Several First Amendment experts had said Dominion’s case was among the strongest they had ever seen.
 Still, there was real doubt about whether Dominion would be able to prove to a jury that people in a decision-making capacity at Fox could be held responsible for the network’s airing of the falsehoods.

-Dominion accused Fox of defaming it by repeatedly airing, in the weeks after the 2020 presidential election, false allegations by Trump allies that its machines and the software they used had flipped votes to Biden — even as many at the network doubted the claims and disparaged those who were making them.
+Dominion accused Fox of defaming it by repeatedly airing, in the weeks after the election, false allegations by Trump allies that the company's machines had flipped votes to Biden — even as many at the network doubted the claims and disparaged those who were making them.

 The company sued both Fox News and its parent, Fox Corp., and said its business had been significantly damaged.